 With the whole world talking green, that the word ecology breaks down into the Greek roots eco and ology, or “home science” may not be news to you.
-But humor me as I take a moment to question the outer potential of rainwater harvesting as part of an all-inclusive home-science strategy.
+But humor me as I take the moment of launching my Rainwater Harvesting Construction Guide to consider the outer potential of rainwater harvesting as part of an all-inclusive home-science strategy.
 Even if the scenarios explored here never happen I’ll ask you to let them stir your imagination, move you anyway.
 With that alone as MLK and JFK can attest, we’re already halfway free and halfway to the moon.
 The journey of a thousand miles begins right where we’re standing and its imagination that collects the compass, chooses the road, guides the first step and calls the muses in.

 The cost of household water: